 In 1972, the name Jefferson Symphony Orchestra was adopted to reflect the organization's county-wide community outreach and involvement by musicians, audiences, and Board focus.
 Also in 1972, the orchestra began performing in the Green Center on the Colorado School of Mines campus in Golden as well as providing free Summer Concerts in the parks of Jefferson County.
 The collaboration with the School of Mines is just one of the decades-long relationships in the community that the JSO relies on for support.

-In 1994, Dr. Antonia Joy Wilson was hired as Conductor and in 1999, Dr. William Morse became Music Director and Conductor, a position he continues to hold today.
+In 1994, Dr. Antonia Joy Wilson was hired as Conductor and in 1999, Dr. William Morse became Music Director and Conductor, a position he held with great esteem for 23 years.
 The Fiftieth Anniversary Season of the JSO was celebrated in 2002, and in 2003 the Colorado House of Representatives bestowed a certification of recognition to the orchestra and to then Director, Jack Galland, both for distinction in the field of volunteerism.

-For over 60 years, the Jefferson Symphony Orchestra has been making music that thousands of people in and around Jefferson County have enjoyed.
-It is a community orchestra, comprised of more than 75 volunteer musicians.
-The members work long hours “after work” to present performances of professional quality.
+Now entering its 71st season with Music Director Dr. J Arturo González, the Jefferson Symphony Orchestra continues making music that thousands of people in and around Jefferson County have enjoyed.
+It is a community orchestra, comprised of more than seventy-five volunteer musicians.
+The members rehearse weekly, and “after work,” to present performances of professional quality.
 Although a number of our musicians also play professionally in other venues, many of them are not professional musicians; that is, they make their living in areas outside of music.
 What motivates them to play in the symphony is the same thing that motivates the thousands of people who attend the concerts — a love of good music.

 Many individuals and businesses have supported the symphony because of what it has meant to them and their employees, namely, a great artistic resource.
 In the same way that good music adds a new dimension of awareness and pleasure to an individual, the symphony has brought a new dimension to the quality of life in Jefferson County.